-The respondent should try to respond to a staff member's complaint in writing and deliver the response to Human Resources within seven calendar days of receiving a written complaint from the complainant.
+The respondent should try to respond to a staff member's complaint in writing and deliver Human Resources' response within seven calendar days of receiving a written complaint from the complainant.
 Human Resources is available upon request to help a respondent write a response to a complaint.
-At the earliest possible opportunity and normally within two working days, Human Resources delivers the response to the complainant.
+At the earliest possible opportunity and normally within two working days, Human Resources delivers the complainant's response.

-At this stage, the complainant and the respondent are encouraged to resolve the complaint, either directly or with the assistance of a human resources representative.
+At this stage, the complainant and the respondent are encouraged to resolve the complaint, either directly or with a human resources representative's assistance.

 Step 4A: Facilitated Resolution Meeting (Time Period: Within seven calendar days of the date when the complainant requested and the respondent agreed to a facilitated resolution meeting)

-If the complainant chooses and the respondent agrees to a facilitated resolution meeting, Human Resources will try to schedule the meeting within seven calendar days of the date when the complainant requested and the respondent agreed to the meeting.
+If the complainant chooses and the respondent agrees to a facilitated resolution meeting, Human Resources will try to schedule the meeting within seven calendar days when the complainant requested, and the respondent agreed to the meeting.

-A facilitated resolution meeting offers parties an opportunity to resolve the complaint with the assistance of impartial facilitator(s).
-The meeting includes uninterrupted time for each party to explain the situation as he or she sees it, building an agenda with the assistance of the facilitator, and negotiating a resolution to the complaint.
-The facilitator assists with communication, assists in discerning facts, and facilitates negotiations while participants develop their own solutions to the complaint.
+A facilitated resolution meeting offers parties an opportunity to resolve the complaint with an impartial facilitator(s).
+The meeting includes uninterrupted time for each party to explain the situation as he or she sees it, building an agenda with the facilitator's assistance, and negotiating a resolution to the complaint.
+The facilitator helps with communication, helps discerning facts, and facilitates negotiations while participants develop their own solutions to the complaint.

-If a facilitated resolution is reached by the parties, the facilitator will prepare a facilitated resolution memorandum outlining the agreed-upon resolution of the complaint to be signed by the complainant and the respondent.
+If the parties reach a facilitated resolution, the facilitator will prepare a facilitated resolution memorandum outlining the complaint's agreed-upon resolution to be signed by the complainant and the respondent.

-Human Resources will select the facilitator(s) from university staff members, faculty members, and/or from external professionals who have been trained in facilitation and/or complaint resolution.
+Human Resources will select the facilitator(s) from university staff members, faculty members, and/or external professionals trained in facilitation and/or complaint resolution.

-Facilitator selection will be based on experience, subject matter knowledge, and availability among other factors.
+Facilitator selection will be based on experience, subject matter knowledge, and availability, among other factors.
 Facilitators agree to remain objective in facilitating the complaint resolution process.
 Facilitators do not make decisions for the parties involved and do not impose solutions.
-If either party to the complaint or Human Resources has concerns about the use of a specific facilitator, another facilitator will be selected.
+If either party to the complaint or Human Resources has concerns about using a specific facilitator, another facilitator will be selected.

 Step 4B: Panel Review of a Complaint (Time Period: Within seven calendar days of a facilitated resolution meeting or within seven calendar days of the respondent’s decision not to participate in a facilitated resolution meeting)

-The complainant may request a three-person panel review of a complaint upon receipt of the written response from the respondent or at the conclusion of an unsuccessful facilitated resolution meeting.
+The complainant may request a three-person panel review of a complaint upon receipt of the respondent's written response or after an unsuccessful facilitated resolution meeting.
 In these circumstances, the complainant must request that Human Resources initiate a panel review within seven calendar days.
 Additionally, if a respondent declines participation in a facilitated resolution meeting, the complaint generally proceeds to a panel review.

 Human Resources convenes a three-person review panel that may consist of university staff members, faculty members who supervise staff members, and/or external professionals who have been trained in complaint resolution.
 The panel makes a recommendation to the vice president, who issues a finding.
 When the panel is designated, the complainant and the respondent are asked to identify panel members for whom serving on the panel might be perceived by the complainant or the respondent to have an actual or perceived conflict of interest.
 Designated panel members are appointed and changed at the university’s sole discretion.

-If the panel determines that a meeting with the complainant, respondent, and/or other individuals is needed, Human Resources will try to schedule a panel meeting within fourteen calendar days after the complainant has made the request for a panel.
-After the meeting, the panel will present its recommendation as to how the complaint might best be addressed to the vice president.
+If the panel determines that a meeting with the complainant, respondent, and/or other individuals is needed, Human Resources will try to schedule a panel meeting within fourteen calendar days after requesting a panel.
+After the meeting, the panel will recommend how the complaint might best be addressed to the vice president.
 The panel will try to make its recommendation within seven calendar days of the panel meeting.

 Step 5: Vice Presidential Action on a Complaint (Time Period: Within seven calendar days of receiving the panel’s recommendation)

-The recommendation of the panel will be reviewed by the area vice president if both the complainant and the respondent are staff members in the same vice presidential area.
+The area vice president will review the panel's recommendation if both the complainant and the respondent are staff members in the same vice presidential area.
 When the complainant and the respondent are not in the same vice presidential area, or when the area vice president is determined not to be appropriate (for example, due to availability, prior engagement of the issues being addressed in the complaint), Human Resources will select a vice president to review the panel's recommendation.